frida/frida-website/_i18n/en/_docs/javascript-api.md

     [`Stalker#unfollow`](#stalker-unfollow).
 This is needed to avoid race-conditions where the thread just unfollowed is executing its last instructions.

++   `Stalker.invalidate(address)`: invalidates the current thread's translated code for a given basic block.
+Useful when providing a transform callback and wanting to dynamically adapt the instrumentation for a given basic block.
+    This is much more efficient than unfollowing and re-following the thread, which would discard all cached translations and require all encountered basic blocks to be compiled from scratch.

++   `Stalker.invalidate(threadId, address)`: invalidates a specific thread's translated code for a given basic block.
+Useful when providing a transform callback and wanting to dynamically adapt the instrumentation for a given basic block.
+This is much more efficient than unfollowing and re-following the thread, which would discard all cached translations and require all encountered basic blocks to be compiled from scratch.

 +   `Stalker.addCallProbe(address, callback[, data])`: call `callback` (see [`Interceptor#attach#onEnter`](#interceptor-attach) for signature) synchronously when a call is made to `address`.
 Returns an id that can be passed to